3noix/UJPS/README.md

 ## Other tools

-Around the main UJPS program, a few other ones are provided (see screenshots at the end):
+Around the main UJPS program, a few other ones are provided:
 - ControllersInfo: it just provides some basic information about all the controllers currently connected
 - AxesCurves: it helps you to find the good parameters for your axes curves
 - Monitoring: it shows the real and virtual joysticks events with different modes (what sees the system, what sees UJPS, ... see the documentation for more details)